security-notes/infobyte-faraday-wiki/Upload-Report.md

 ![](https://raw.github.com/wiki/infobyte/faraday/images/status_report/upload_report_GTK.gif)

-Once you click OK, select the file you want to import and all the data in the report will be processed and added to the active Workspace, and the console will show a message when the plugin starts and ends.
+Once you click OK, select the file you want to import and all the data in the report will be processed and added to the active workspace, and the console will show a message when the plugin starts and ends.

 ### Through ZSH UI